Acupuncture

 What is acupuncture?

 Acupuncture is a clinically proven medical modality for treating a variety of ailments.
-It is a one branch of the Chinese Medicine systems used for at least 2000 years.
-Acupuncture is used to treat illness, prevent disease and improve well-being by inserting needles in a specific combination at select points.
-Sounds crazy eh?
-It is truly amazing how inserting stainless needles in specific locations can have significant beneficial effects on our body!
+It is one branch of the Chinese medicine system that has been used for at least 2000 years.
+Acupuncture uses needles in a specific combination at select points to treat illness, prevent disease, and improve well-being.
+Sounds crazy, eh?
+It is truly amazing how inserting stainless needles in specific locations can have significant beneficial effects on our bodies!

 There are thousands of styles of acupuncture.
-I liken an acupuncture needle to a paint brush.
-You cannot say “I tried acupuncture” it didn’t work.
-That is like saying “I saw a painting and wasn’t impressed” and then make a judgement that all paintings are unimpressive.
-There are many factors that go into making an acupuncture treatment a successful therapy for you.
-Obvious ones are of course the practitioner’s skill and depth of their toolbox.
-Also important is the patient/practitioner relationship – how well do you connect?
+I liken an acupuncture needle to a paintbrush.
+You cannot say, “I tried acupuncture,” but it didn’t work.
+That is the equivalent of stating, “I saw a painting and wasn’t impressed,” and then making a judgment that all paintings are unimpressive.
+Many factors go into making an acupuncture treatment a successful therapy for you.
+Obvious ones are, of course, the practitioner’s skill and depth of their toolbox.
+Also meaningful is the patient/practitioner relationship – how well do you connect?
 Some people also respond to certain styles better than others.

 What are the needles like?

-All us acupuncturist nowadays use only FDA approved sterile disposable needles.
+All of us acupuncturists nowadays use only FDA-approved sterile disposable needles.
 They are used only once.
-These needles are carefully manufactured under the guidance of FDA and carries close to zero risk of infection.
-Some people are afraid of acupuncture needles because of their experience with hypodermic needles which are designed to tear through skin and blood vessels.
+These needles are carefully manufactured under the guidance of the FDA and carry close to zero risk of infection.
+Some people are afraid of acupuncture needles because of their experience with hypodermic needles, which are designed to tear through skin and blood vessels.
 Acupuncture needles are designed to penetrate the skin at a shallow depth.
-The needles I use range in gauge from a 26 to 30 gauge.
-Other acupuncture practitioners such as those that practice Japanese acupuncture styles (which I used to do) use 40 gauge needles or thinner. (very thin!)
+The needles I use range in gauge from 26 to 30 gauge.
+Other acupuncture practitioners such as those who practice Japanese acupuncture styles (which I used to do) use 36-40 gauge needles.

-The number of needles and location depends on the style used.
-98% or more of my treatments use an amazingly effective Korean style called Sa’am which typically uses 4 needles per treatment.
-But sometimes I’ll use a Tung style treatment for pain conditions that can have from 3-8 needles.
-But most treatments typically have 4 needles but hardly ever more than 8.
-All the points in the Sa’am system are distal from the elbows and knees down.
-These points are the only points mentioned in the Classic Huang Di Nei Jing.
+The number of needles and location depend on the style used.
+Since January 2018, 99% of my treatments have been an amazingly effective Korean style called Saam, which typically uses four needles per treatment.
+But sometimes I’ll use a Tung-style treatment for pain conditions that can have from 3-8 needles.
+But most treatments typically use four needles but hardly ever more than 8.
+All the points in the Saam system are distal from the elbows and knees down.
+These are the only points mentioned in the Classic Huang Di Nei Jing.

 Does acupuncture hurt?

-In the style I practice you may feel the needle penetrate the skin.
-But once the acupuncture is in and you settle on the table there will not be any more discomfort and people typically settle into deep relaxation..
-You may feel a sensation of warmth, heaviness or energy moving through the body.
+In my practice style, you may feel the needle penetrate the skin.
+But once the needle is inserted and you settle on the table there should not be any more discomfort and people typically settle into deep relaxation..
+You may feel a sensation of warmth, heaviness, or energy moving through the body or at the needle site.
 The vast majority of people, even those who were afraid of acupuncture, find the experience very relaxing and rejuvenating.

-I feel that even the most chronic conditions are worth trying 3 treatments to determine benefit.
-I have been amazed at some of the changes that happen before my eyes with 4 needles.
-One thing I do not have much success with is tinnitus.
-If your only complaint is tinnitus then I am not your person.
-However if you have several other complaints besides tinnitus then sometimes we may see some improvement.
+Even the most chronic conditions are worth trying three treatments to determine benefit.
+I have been amazed at the changes that happened before my eyes with only four needles.
+Our bodies have amazing healing capabilities when given the correct input, and I see miracles every day.
+(One thing I have not had much success with is tinnitus.
+If your only complaint is tinnitus, then I am not your person.)
+However, if you have several other complaints besides tinnitus then often patients experience other improvement in health.

-The standard line you find on many acupuncture website including mine is:
+The standard line you find on many acupuncture websites, including mine, is:

-• The World Health Organization recognizes acupuncture effective for a variety of ailments some of which include:
+• The World Health Organization recognizes acupuncture as effective for a variety of ailments, some of which include:

 General: Allergies, Asthma, Sinusitis, Headaches, TMJ, Back Pain, Sciatica, Musculoskeletal Problems, Insomnia, Anxiety, Dizziness, Depression, High Blood Pressure, Chronic Fatigue, Fibromyalgia, Addictions, Indigestion, Constipation, Sexual Dysfunction, Post-Operative Recovery, Palliative Care.